Im-spec/wind-bidding-framework/README.md

 This repository contains a HistGradientBoostingRegressor-only variant of the full experimental pipeline.
 All five point-forecast targets use the same model family.
 Smoke tests, diagnostics, failed branches, result-verification programs, and table/figure producers are excluded.

-This is an experimental variant, not the byte-exact paper configuration.
-The paper configuration selects LinearRegression for DA and RT energy prices, whereas this variant uses HistGradientBoostingRegressor for those targets as well.
-Consequently, DA/RT errors, fitted distributions, scenarios, and optimization outputs can differ from the published results.

 ## Process order